 For these fruit trees you only need to plant one.
 They’re called “self-pollinating.”
 They’re very practical for small spaces if you literally have room for just one fruit tree.

-Everbearing and June-bearing strawberries like a sunny location.
-They prefer soil to which you’ve added compost or Triple Blend.
+Everbearing and June-bearing strawberries like a sunny location, in soil to which you’ve added compost and peat moss.
 Good drainage is critical because strawberries won’t tolerate wet soil.
-A layer of mulch like straw or cedar mulch around plants controls weeds, provides winter protection, and protects blossoms from late spring frost.
+A layer of mulch like straw or cedar mulch around plants helps to control weeds, provides winter protection, and protects blossoms from late spring frost.
 Since fruit production declines in the second and third year, it’s a good idea to make additional plantings each year.

-and Triple Blend.
+Plant raspberries in sun.
+Amend the soil with peat moss, manure or compost.
 Position the canes 45 cm (18”) apart in rows 1 m (3’) apart.
-“Everbearing” raspberries such as Heritage produce fruit every year in late summer, early fall on new canes.
+“Everbearing” raspberries such as Heritage produce fruit every year in late summer/early fall on new canes.
 They are all pruned to the ground each autumn.
 All the other raspberries produce fruit on canes that have grown for 2 years.
 Since these thicker canes never produce fruit again, they need to be cut out at ground level once the harvest is complete, leaving the thinner one-year old canes that will bear fruit next year.

 Currants & Gooseberries